Annika Lübbert

 August 18, 2023 – Pesaro, Italy.
 Night before catching the ferry to Mali Losinj, Croatia.
 Cycling from France to Slovenia.

-This website gives an overview of recent ideas and activities, shares some of the colourful notes that I take (during meetings or to sort my thoughts), offers supplements to my published work, and points to (some of) the other people involved.
+This website gives an overview of recent ideas and activities, outlines basic principles I explore in my work, shares some of the colourful notes I take (during meetings or to sort my thoughts), offers supplements to my published work, and points to (some of) the other people involved.

 Enjoy!